 Will my GPA transfer to another college or university?

-- Although in most cases credits transfer, grades and GPAs do not transfer from one school to another.
+- In most cases credits transfer; grades and GPAs do not transfer from one school to another.

 Can I take summer classes back home at my local community college?